emmasteinson/qbb2022-answers/day3-homework/README.md

 --This command line code makes joined file from terminal with pca values and pop, superpop, gender.

+code to generate plots uploaded as: exercise3_script.py

-#non african populations seperating from african. african american have mixed ancestry with european which is why you see that stratification
+observation from superpop plot: non african populations seperating from african. african american have mixed ancestry with european which is why you see that stratification